Skip to Content

 ATEC BLOG

-Industrial pipelines carry liquids, gases, and in some cases, solids, throughout an industrial environment via a system of tubes, valves, and fittings.
-These pipes have to meet strict safety and quality standards, and as such, are engineered to handle high pressure, high temperatures, and corrosion.
-That being said, when pipes eventually get damaged, it is impractical to replace the whole system.
+Industrial pipelines transport liquids, gases, and in some cases, solids throughout an industrial environment via a system of tubes, valves, and fittings.
+These pipes must meet strict safety and quality standards and are engineered to withstand high pressure, temperature extremes, and corrosive conditions.
+Over time, these systems can develop damage that is difficult and costly to locate using traditional methods.
 The solution is to use pipe crawlers to seek out problematic areas to detect issues without dismantling components or taking systems offline.

 Image of a Pipe Crawler